-- 7.65.2 the DT Act has the following additional purposes: - 7.65.2.1 to promote the safety and soundness of each deposit-taker; - 7.65.2.2 to promote public confidence in the financial system; - 7.65.2.3 to avoid or mitigate the adverse effects of risks to the stability of the financial system, and risks from the financial system that may damage the broader economy; and - 7.65.2.4 to the extent not inconsistent with the purposes outlined above, to support New Zealanders having reasonable access to financial products and services provided by the deposit-taking sector. - 7.66 In achieving the purposes of the DT Act, the Reserve Bank must also take account of certain principles, including: - 7.66.1 the desirability of taking a proportionate approach to regulation and supervision; - 7.66.2 the desirability of the deposit-taking sector comprising a diversity of institutions to provide access to financial products and services to a diverse range of New Zealanders, - 7.66.3 the need to maintain competition within the deposit-taking sector; - 7.66.4 the need to avoid unnecessary compliance costs; amongst several others; and - 7.66.5 the desirability of the deposit-taking sector comprising a diversity of institutions to provide access to financial products and services to a diverse range of New Zealanders. - 7.67 For the first time, the prudential regulatory framework gives explicit recognition to competition and the need for proportionality of regulation. - 7.68 That said, in our view "maintaining" the current level of competition is not sufficient in light of our view that competition in personal banking is sporadic and limited.
+- 7.65.2.3 to avoid or mitigate the adverse effects of risks to the stability of the financial system, and risks from the financial system that may damage the broader economy; and - 7.65.2.4 to the extent not inconsistent with the purposes outlined above, to support New Zealanders having reasonable access to financial products and services provided by the deposit-taking sector. - 7.66 In achieving the purposes of the DT Act, the Reserve Bank must also take account of certain principles, including: - 7.66.1 the desirability of taking a proportionate approach to regulation and supervision;544 - 7.66.2 the desirability of the deposit-taking sector comprising a diversity of institutions to provide access to financial products and services to a diverse range of New Zealanders;545 - 7.66.3 the need to maintain competition within the deposit-taking sector;546 - 7.66.4 the need to avoid unnecessary compliance costs;547 amongst several others; and - 7.66.5 the desirability of the deposit-taking sector comprising a diversity of institutions to provide access to financial products and services to a diverse range of New Zealanders.548 - 7.67 For the first time, the prudential regulatory framework gives explicit recognition to competition and the need for proportionality of regulation. - 7.68 That said, in our view "maintaining" the current level of competition is not sufficient in light of our view that competition in personal banking is sporadic and limited. - 7.69 Given the new purposes and principles governing the Reserve Bank's prudential functions: - 7.69.1 we expect the Reserve Bank will now explicitly consider and articulate competition effects, and effects on different groups of deposit takers, when it is making decisions about prudential regulatory settings (including capital requirements).
+There will be more transparency about the role that competition plays in the way in which those settings are determined, and